saturnlighting/literature-review/README.md

 <Background>Many studies have explored the extent to which macro-built
-environmental attributes (e.g. population density, land use mix, proximity, spatial connectivity), and especially safe cycling infrastructure, affect cycling uptake.
+environmental attributes (e.g. population density, land use mix, proximity, spatial connectivity), and especially safe bicycle paths and lanes, affect cycling uptake.
 Less attention has been paid to the impact that micro-built environmental factors such as road lighting may have on people’s choice to cycle.
-This paper provides a review of the scientific literature on the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge.
+This paper provides a review of the scientific literature on the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge. <Method>We used a hybrid systematic and snowballing method.
+Ten empirical scientific studies were reviewed.
+These studies can be divided into those that use subjective measurements and those that use objective measurements.
-<Method>We used a hybrid systematic and snowballing method.
-Ten
+<Results>Most of the studies analysed suggest that road lighting has a
-empirical scientific studies were reviewed.
-These studies can be divided into those that use subjective measurements and those that use objective measurements. <Results>Most of the studies analysed suggest that road lighting has a strong positive effect on cycling levels during the night.
+strong positive effect on cycling levels during the night.
 The impact is higher among women.
 More research on the effect of road lighting specifically on cycling is needed, including on the reasons road lighting is relevant to cyclists, the different impacts that road lighting may have on cyclist groups, the appropriate road lighting for cyclists, and in developing countries and countries with extreme latitudes. <Conclusion>

 <!-- To what extent darkness or lack of road lighting deter people from cycling? -->
 <!-- Linear cycling infrastructure at ground level, such as cycle lanes, have received the bulk of research and policy attention in relation to investment in cycling.  -->